Austin, Texas: History

 Austin, Travis County and Williamson County have been the site of human habitation since at least 9200 BC.
-The area's earliest known inhabitants lived during the late Pleistocene (Ice Age) and are linked to the Clovis culture around 9200 BC (over 11,200 years ago), based on evidence found throughout the area and documented at the much-studied Gault Site, midway between Georgetown and Fort Hood.
+The area's earliest known inhabitants lived during the late Pleistocene (Ice Age) and are linked to the Clovis culture around 9200 BC (over 11,200 years ago), based on evidence found throughout the area and documented at the much-studied Gault Site, midway between Georgetown and Fort Cavazos.

 When settlers arrived from Europe, the Tonkawa tribe inhabited the area.
 The Comanches and Lipan Apaches were also known to travel through the area.
 Spanish colonists, including the Espinosa-Olivares-Aguirre expedition, traveled through the area, though few permanent settlements were created for some time.
 In 1730, three Catholic missions from East Texas were combined and reestablished as one mission on the south side of the Colorado River, in what is now Zilker Park, in Austin.
-The mission was in this area for only about seven months, and then was moved to San Antonio de Béxar and split into three missions.
+The mission was in this area for only about seven months, then was moved to San Antonio de Béxar and split into three missions.

 During the 1830s, pioneers began to settle the area in central Austin along the Colorado River.
 Spanish forts were established in what are now Bastrop and San Marcos.
-Following Mexico's independence, new settlements were established in Central Texas, but growth in the region was stagnant because of conflicts with the regional Native Americans.
+Following Mexico's independence, new settlements were established in Central Texas.

 In 1835–1836, Texans fought and won independence from Mexico.
 Texas thus became an independent country with its own president, congress, and monetary system.
-In 1839, the Texas Congress formed a commission to seek a site for a new capital of the Republic of Texas to replace Houston.
+In 1839, the Texas Congress formed a commission to seek a site for the new capital of the Republic of Texas to replace Houston.
 When he was Vice President of Texas, Mirabeau B. Lamar had visited the area during a buffalo-hunting expedition between 1837 and 1838.
 He advised the commissioners to consider the area on the north bank of the Colorado River (near the present-day Congress Avenue Bridge), noting the area's hills, waterways, and pleasant surroundings.
-It was seen as a convenient crossroads for trade routes between Santa Fe and Galveston Bay, as well as routes between northern Mexico and the Red River.
-In 1839, the site was chosen, and was briefly incorporated under the name "Waterloo".
+It was seen as a convenient crossroads for trade routes between Santa Fe and Galveston Bay, as well as routes between Northern Mexico and the Red River.
+In 1839, the site was chosen, and briefly incorporated under the name "Waterloo".
 Shortly afterward, the name was changed to Austin in honor of Stephen F. Austin, the "Father of Texas" and the republic's first secretary of state.